MAGICGrants/so-simple-theme/funds/fund_template.md

 Part B: This is the compensation allowable to committee members by the MAGIC Grants board (modifiable by the MAGIC Grants board only):

-* Contact MAGIC Grants for the [MAGIC Grants Committee Compensation Limits](/funds/committee_compensation_limits) document, modifiable from time to time without prior notice to reflect market conditions.
+* Review the [MAGIC Grants Committee Compensation Limits](/funds/committee_compensation_limits) document, modifiable from time to time without prior notice to reflect market conditions.